 Gog and Magog looked to each other with fear, then looked to the Fallen.
 The Black Knight grinned, holding out Kazamammut toward the Scorched Sands, “Fear not, Summoners; for this time, we will be ready.”

 The ground quaked and the Summoners felt the Parasite moving deep beneath their feet.
-The humming of Blind’s ritual became more resonate, as if to overpower the sounds of what lurked below, and a ring of light began to form between the Sun and where Blind stood atop the ivory pyramid.
+The humming of Blind’s ritual became more resonate, as if to overpower the sounds of what lurked below, and a ring of light began to form between the Sun and Blind at the apex of the ivory pyramid.

 “Summoners, begin the incantations necessary to clothe me in fire; Kazamammut and I will begin incantations of our own.”
-The Fallen held out his Black Axe horizontally in both hand, and began a chant in a deep, throaty voice: Kaaa zaaa maaaaam muuuuuuut.
+The Fallen held out his Black Axe horizontally in both hand, and began droning a chant in a deep, throaty voice: Ka za mam mut.
 At first his rhythm was brisk, and his voice was low, but with every repetition it became slower and more intense.
 An aura began to form around him.

 Gog and Magog, confused at first, immediately began reciting ancient incantations.
-Keeping their balance as the sands continued to shift beneath their feet, they faced each other, holding their hands to the sky, collapsing to their knees, and putting their hands together… and the ritual was begun: Agni… inferi… spiros… atmos…
+Keeping their balance as the sands continued to shift beneath their feet, they faced each other, holding their hands to the sky, collapsing to their knees; the ritual was begun.
+Agni… inferi… spiros… atmos…

 The moment was brief; the sand beneath their feet began pulling them under, capsizing into a sinking pit.
 Finally reaching his full potential in power and cloaked in flame, the Fallen stood as a giant above the Summoners.
 His trance broken and his strength at maximum, he threw the Summoners out of the sinking pit and against the pyramid with a simple wave of his Black Axe, then stepping back from the sinking pit as the Parasite emerged from it slowly, swallowing up the place where the three once stood.
-The great worm was yet much larger than the Black Knight, but the Fallen’s size was now so large that he could not so easily be swallowed up in its cavernous maw.
+The great worm was yet much larger than the Black Knight, but the Fallen’s size was now enough that he could not so easily be swallowed up in its cavernous maw.
 Looming over him, the beast let out its bone-rattling roar.
 The Fallen stood unshaken, catching the reflection of his infernal form in each of the yellow eyes that followed him.
-He called out to the Summoners: “KEEP THE SPELL STRONG!” as he stood ready for the oncoming battle.
-Scrambling to their feet, Gog and Magog continued their haunting chant: agni… inferi…
+He called out to the Summoners: “Keep the Spell Strong!” as he stood ready for the oncoming battle.
+Scrambling to their feet and falling again to their knees, Gog and Magog continued their haunting chant: Agni… inferi…

 The Parasite’s head opened up, splitting into four segments lined with teeth just as those within its vast throat.
 Suddenly realizing he could now easily be swallowed by this wretched thing, the Fallen did not yet slow his charge, feeling he could destroy it from within.
 However, this new gleam of hope was stamped out, as what seemed like a thousand annelid forms came writing from the depths of the wretched thing known only as the Parasite.